Programs and Events

 Date: March 30 - April 5, 2019

-Dr. Oral Moses (Emeritus Professor) Lecture & musical performance, "The Negro Spiritual: Songs of Resistance and Resilence
+Dr. Oral Moses (Emeritus Professor) Lecture & musical performance, "The Negro Spiritual: Songs of Resistance and Resilience

 • CAS Lecture Series

-Campus lecture by Anythony Grooms on "The Vain Conversations"
+Campus lecture by Anthony Grooms on "The Vain Conversations"

 Date: October 29, 2018